Agia/Team-Profile-Generator/README.md

 With that in mind, I have listed a few areas I would like to revisit, and improve upon, in the future, that were outside of the requirements of the challenge, but could provide an opportunity to further develop my skill set.

 Within the initial challenge submission, I did manage to squeeze in a few additions that weren't strictly required, but presented a great chance to hone my skills.
 For example, I added basic validation of input from prompts such as ensuring user input matched what was expected in terms of data type (e.g. non-empty strings where a string was expected, and required, and numbers when expecting numbers).
 I also added some basic email validation for the email input, utilzing a `_@_._` pattern, which, although not as strict as it could be, strikes a good balance of robustness and permissiveness.
+Finally, on the JavaScript side, I added functionality to make email user input be lowercased, before rendering.

-In addition, and to take any opportunity to practice my HTML and CSS skills, I edited the original `page-template.js` so that the HTML output was more responsive than the original barebones Bootstrap-based option (you can find the original in `assets/original-html-render/page-template.js` for reference, or if you would prefer to utilize that).
+In addition to the functional, and to take any opportunity to practice my HTML and CSS skills, I edited the original `page-template.js` so that the HTML output was more responsive than the original barebones Bootstrap-based option (you can find the original in `assets/original-html-render/page-template.js` for reference, or if you would prefer to utilize that).
 To work with the new output (which doesn't make use of a CSS framework), I added `assest/css/style.css` that leans the output toward a clean, playful aesthetic, allowing me to keep practicing those CSS muscles.

 Here's a non-exhaustive list of the areas I would like to revisit in the future:

 - [ ] Validation for repeated number inputs relating to employee `ID` number.
 - [ ] Clear previous input from command-line, if not validated (currently retains previous entry)
 - [ ] Ensuring proper capitalization on user input, prior to output:
-    - [ ] Email all to lowercase.
+    - [x] Email all to lowercase.
     - [ ] Capitalize first and last names passed
         - Ideally, this would allow for lower case middle strings (Ana **da** Armas, for example).
 - [ ] Allowing for a company email slug to be entered at start (`mia.paulson@company.com`, so only `mia.paulson` would need to be entered as `@company.com` would be added programmatically).